How cross signing works with X509 certificates

 image

 You can see that the R3 certificate is “signed” by two root certificates: DST Root CA X3 and ISRG Root X1.
-That isn’t actually the case, there isn’t a set of digital signatures on the R3 certificate, just a single one.
+That isn’t actually the case; there isn’t a set of digital signatures on the R3 certificate, just a single one.

 That means that we can produce a different chain of trust from an existing certificate, without modifying it at all.
-For example, I can create a new R3 certificate, which is issued by Yours Truly CA, which will validate just fine, as long as you trust the Yours Truly CA. For fun, I don’t even need to have the secret key for the R3 certificate, all the information I need to generate the R3 certificate is public, after all.
+For example, I can create a new R3 certificate, which is issued by Yours Truly CA, which will validate just fine, as long as you trust the Yours Truly CA. For fun, I don’t even need to have the secret key for the R3 certificate; all the information I need to generate the R3 certificate is public, after all.
 I wouldn’t be able to generate valid leaf certificates, but I can add parents at will.

-The question now become, how will a client figure out which chain to use?
+The question now becomes, how will a client figure out which chain to use?
 That is where things get really interesting.
-During TLS negotiation, when we get the server certificate, the server isn’t going to send us just a single certificate, instead, it is going to send us (typically) at least the server certificate it will use to authenticate the connection as well as an issuer’s certificate.
+During TLS negotiation, when we get the server certificate, the server isn’t going to send us just a single certificate; instead, it is going to send us (typically) at least the server certificate it will use to authenticate the connection as well as an issuer’s certificate.

-The client will then (usually, but it doesn’t have to) will use the second certificate that was sent from the server to walk up the chain.
+The client will then (usually, but it doesn’t have to) use the second certificate that was sent from the server to walk up the chain.
 Most certificate chains are fairly limited in size.
 For example, using the R3 certificate that I keep referring back to, you can see that it has the ability to generate certificates that cannot properly sign child certificates (that is because its Path Length Constraint is zero, there is no more “room” for child certificates to also sign valid certs).

 image